kwajiehao/Course-Work/General Homework/Support of the LASSO/README.md

 Studying the efficacy of the LASSO in recovering the true support of the coefficient vector beta.

+# Contents

+* Performance of the LASSO - Kwa.pdf - report on findings
-This folder contains the code written to generate the data and figures in the accompanying report.
+* LASSO_efficiency.R - code used to generate data and figures, conduct analysis
+* Convexity Homework 2017.pdf - homework details